Set Up a Standard IMAP Event Source

 • Contacts

-7. Click on "Next".
+7. Click "Next."

-Polling interval
+Polling Interval

-• Only unseen emails
+• only unread emails

-• Only seen emails
+• only read emails

-• All emails
+• All Emails

-Execute final actions on the email server
+Perform final actions on the email server

-Mark as seen
+Mark as read

 The filtered emails are marked as read.